minshi123/gitlab/doc/development/packages.md

 ### Future Work

-While working on the MVC first iteration, contributors will probably find features that are not mandatory for the MVC but can provide a better user experience.
+While working on the MVC, contributors will probably find features that are not mandatory for the MVC but can provide a better user experience.
 It's generally a good idea to keep an eye on those and open issues.

 Here are some examples